MaximeEme/Cyclistic-bike-sharing/README.md

 > [1] 2

-I checked for duplicated rides in every tables.
+I checked for duplicated rides in every table.

 ```{r}